andrii-demchenko/taxi-service/README.md

 To run this project you will need to do these steps:
 1. Install [MySQL](https://dev.mysql.com/downloads/) and [Apache Tomcat 9.0.54](https://tomcat.apache.org/download-90.cgi).
 2. Clone this project.
-3. Initialise a copy of database on your machine by copying code from ```init_db.sql``` in resources folder and running it in your DBMS.
+3. Initialise a copy of database on your machine by copying code from ```resources/init_db.sql``` file and running it in your DBMS.
 4. Change your database connection information (URL, username, password) in ```ConnectionUtil.java``` in ```java/util``` folder:
 ```java
 public class ConnectionUtil {